-When sharps contaminated with biohazard class 2 organisms cut the skin, the contaminated area should be immediately cleaned with 70% ethanol and the accident should be reported to the Head of the Laboratory immediately and if necessary call the West-Tallinn Infectious Diseases Clinic (number 659 8598).
+When sharps contaminated with biohazard class 2 organisms cut the skin, the contaminated area should be immediately cleaned with 70% ethanol and the accident should be reported to the Head of the

+Laboratory immediately and if necessary call the West-Tallinn Infectious Diseases Clinic (phone 659 8598).

-It is possible to use shower at the 1st floor in the main corridor.
+It is possible to use shower on the ground floor in the main corridor.